coryleach/UnitySaveLoad/README.md

 ## Enable Json.Net Support

-Ensure the Json.Net for Unity package has been imported.
+Ensure the Json.Net for Unity package has been imported.</br>
 In player settings add the string 'JSON_DOT_NET' to Scripting Define Symbols.

 ## Author